-In such hands the Nation soon became the great organ of the National party, the mouth-piece of all the fervent aspirations of what was called "Young Ireland."
-Perhaps no journal was ever published in any country with such a galaxy of genius shining on its pages.
-Like a magnet, it drew to itself men and women of all their race the most brilliantly endowed with the gifts of mind.
-Their names became household words-words of pride and power-amongst the Irish people.
-The poetry of the Nation, even more than its prose, was read and quoted everywhere, and its voice stirred the people like a trumpet's sound.
-The immediate result was the secession of the War party, represented by the Nation, from the ranks of the National or Old Ireland party, so well and wisely led by the great O'Connell, ered, and n Pilot, of e became Native-American in Philag of two istory of d persef old in roperty, he press he van all the all the ferviden and iations styled, echo.
+In such hands the Nation soon became the great organ of he National party, the mouth-piece of all the fervent aspiraions of what was called "Young Ireland."
+Perhaps no burnal was ever published in any country with such a alaxy of genius shining on its pages.
+Like a magnet, it rew to itself men and women of all their race the most rilliantly endowed with the gifts of mind.
+Their names ecame household words-words of pride and powernongst the Irish people.
+The poetry of the Nation, even ore than its prose, was read and quoted everywhere, and s voice stirred the people like a trumpet's sound.
+The imediate result was the secession of the War party, reprented by the Nation, from the ranks of the National or Old eland party, so well and wisely led by the great O'Cennell, who had done much for his country, and would have done more, in all human probability, were it not for this fatal secession of the younger and more ardent spirits who had been wont to follow his banner.